 Why did you name the band The Bell?

 There really is no specific answer to this question, it springs from a lot of things.
-From “For Whom The Bell Tolls” … Continue reading
+From “For … Continue reading

 Ladies and gentlemen, please meet Again and Again, of Seattle, who I learned about from Twitter.
 After I had poked around their website a little bit and listened to a couple of songs, I was intrigued and wanted to know more.
 After getting past some technical difficulties, drummer XwesX (Wes Keely) (center) and I had the following email chat: